-NOTE: we do our best to share general resources so you can do your own research.
-When it comes to tax, this is personal to your investing and financial position.
-We are not a tax advisor, and don't have any information about your personal situation.
-When investing, there may be tax implications and you should get advice from a licensed tax adviser .
+NOTE: we do our best to share general resources so you can do your own research, but keep in mind this information doesn’t consider your personal circumstances, objectives or needs.
+When it comes to investing in your super, you should consider if it’s appropriate, read PDS and TMDs and reach out to a financial advisor and tax accountant.
+When investing, there may be tax implications and you should get advice from a licensed tax adviser and financial advisor. .

 Super is one of those things we tend to set and forget.
 We trust that it’ll grow over time and be there when we need it.
 But, as mentioned in our article on how to calculate your after-tax contributions , the employer Superannuation Guarantee (SG) contributions are not always enough.
 You’re probably here because you realise that and want to do something about it.
 If you’re asking whether you should contribute extra to super, you’re already a step ahead of most Australians.